slicer4ever/Lightwave/README.md

 # Required dependencys
 ##### if platform requires manual building of librarys, the Build directory of dependency was built for the following versions

-FreeType-2.9.1 https://www.freetype.org/ (be sure to rename the folder to libfreetype)
+FreeType-2.11.0 https://www.freetype.org/ (be sure to rename the folder to libfreetype)

-GLEW-1.13.0 http://glew.sourceforge.net/ (be sure to rename the folder to libGLEW)
+GLEW-2.2.0 http://glew.sourceforge.net/ (be sure to rename the folder to libGLEW)

-lpng1.6.34 http://www.libpng.org/pub/png/libpng.html (be sure to rename the folder to libpng and grab the .tar version if building for android(.zip does not have neon-arm sources).
+libpng-1.6.37 http://www.libpng.org/pub/png/libpng.html (be sure to rename the folder to libpng and grab the .tar version if building for android(.zip does not have neon-arm sources).
 Be sure to move libpng/scripts/pnglibconf.h.prebuild to libpng/pnglibconf.h)

-zlib-1.2.8 https://zlib.net/ (be sure to rename the folder to libz)
+zlib-1.2.11 https://zlib.net/ (be sure to rename the folder to libz)

-libogg-1.3.2 https://xiph.org/ogg/ (be sure to rename the folder to libogg)
+libogg-1.3.5 https://xiph.org/ogg/ (be sure to rename the folder to libogg)

-libvorbis-1.3.5 https://xiph.org/vorbis/ (be sure to rename the folder to libvorbis)
+libvorbis-1.3.7 https://xiph.org/vorbis/ (be sure to rename the folder to libvorbis)

-libfmt-7.10 https://github.com/fmtlib/fmt (be sure to rename the folder to libfmt) this library is required for LWUnicodeIterator::C_View formatting constructor.
+libfmt-8.0.1 https://github.com/fmtlib/fmt (be sure to rename the folder to libfmt).

-CompressonatorCore-4.1 https://github.com/GPUOpen-Tools/compressonator (be sure to rename the folder to libcompressonator) this library is required for LWImage DXT compression/decompression functions.
+CompressonatorCore-4.2 https://github.com/GPUOpen-Tools/compressonator (be sure to rename the folder to libcompressonator) this library is required for LWImage DXT compression/decompression functions.

 Place all library folders into the dependency directory then naviagate to the build system for that platform.  the build systems are designed to build statically linked librarys.
 The build systems were built with the above versions.
 Using more upto date librarys may required modifications to the build processes, but ideally if the library hasn't had radical changes it should be interchangable.